Bold Execution Requires an Effective Organizational and Sales Strategy Structure

 The best leaders understand the anatomy of strategy, discover the green space, shift accordingly, and execute boldly.

-In this 3-Part series, Paul Cronin, Executive Coach, and colleague, Robert Crumpton, share valuable key insights on how business leaders might create a dominant position in today’s volatile marketplace.
+In this 3-Part series, Paul Cronin, Executive Coach, and colleague, Robert Crumpton, share valuable key insights on how business leaders might create a sales strategy structure to obtain a dominant position in today’s volatile marketplace.
 (See full article at Leadership in a Changed World: How to Leverage These 3 Skills in a Changed World)

 In Part 3, we discuss the organizational structure that supports your business recovery.